 - Other popular fruits to add: white grapes, red grapes, blueberries, and cubed apples.

-- Leftovers will keep for 2 to 3 days and will continue to soften and break down over time.
+- Storage: Leftovers will keep for 2 to 3 days and will continue to soften and break down over time.

 Comments